 Assuming the hardware and network supports Wake on LAN, it is configured in the CMS using the Display Edit Form.

 An immediate WOL message can be sent to the Display for testing purposes using the Display row menu and selecting Wake on LAN.

-There are a few different options for putting the client to sleep - such as a Scheduled Task or Shell Command.
+There are a few different options for putting the Player to sleep - such as a Scheduled Task or Shell Command.